ISISComputingGroup/ibex_developers_manual/Reducing-Build-Dependencies.md

 If the module you are changing is using AREA_DETECTOR or EPISC_V4 then things a little more complicated, I'll add extended notes at a later point.

+after any change to RELEASE do a "make clean uninstall" followed by "make" to check

 Something I mean to look more closely at for ideas is http://epics-sumo.sourceforge.net/